p2pguardian/P2P-Guardian/README.md

 Create a Discord application and bot in the Discord Developer Portal.

-The bot needs these OAuth2 scopes:
+The bot requires these OAuth2 scopes:

-- `bot`
+- bot
-- `applications.commands`
+- applications.commands

-The bot needs these permissions:
+The bot requires these permissions:

 - View Channels
 - Send Messages